kyle41111/MaldevJourney/README.md

 Welcome!

 My journey and progress learning Offensive cpp/c# for rtl/threat emulation.
 This will be a repo of my beginner projects while I attempt to go further in Offensive tooling/evasion.
+For now my focus is win32/Undocumented API's.

 I currently am using this library: https://github.com/JustasMasiulis/inline_syscall